SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-08-lessons-covid.md

 them with water. <sup id="fn2a">[[2]](#fn2)</sup>

 Now, I've worked with several Greek reserach scientists and doctors.
 They were, to a fault, extremely competent, reliable, and funny.
 I really liked them.
-But as to this news&hellip; I just don't know what to think:
+But this news&hellip; I just don't know _what_ to think:
-- On the one hand, people stupidly spending good money on a bribe for a fake vaccine card is regrettably&hellp; well, not exactly _understandable_, but at least familiar.
+- On the one hand, people stupidly spending good money on a bribe for a fake vaccine card is regrettably&hellip; well, not exactly _understandable_, but at least familiar.
 - This puts the doctors and nurses doing the administration in an interesting bind:
   - If they outright refuse the bribe, then something annoying happens where they probably have to call the cops.
 Nobody wants cops in their clinic.